Feb 24, 2022, 8:20:35 AM CST Sep 8, 2022, 12:23:30 PM CDT

 Yes, it is safe for people who have recovered from COVID‑19 to get the vaccine or a booster shot.
 You can get vaccinated as soon as your isolation period ends.

-If you were treated for COVID‑19 with monoclonal antibodies or convalescent plasma, or you had multisystem inflammatory syndrome (called MIS-A in adults and MIS-C in children), you may need to wait before you get vaccinated.
+If you had multisystem inflammatory syndrome (called MIS-A in adults and MIS-C in children), you may need to wait before you get vaccinated.
 Ask your health care provider for more guidance.

 See more COVID‑19 resources

-Children's Health is committed to remaining a trusted source of health information and care for you and your family during this time.
+Children's Health is committed to remaining a trusted source of health information and care for you and your family.
 See more resources to keep your family healthy at the Children's Health COVID 19 hub.

 Screen capture of family newsletter signup